 Dry Eye

-MAINTAINING THE BEST EYE CARE HEALTH IS DR. VAN NORMAN’S NUMBER ONE PRIORITY WITH ALL OF HIS PATIENTS.
+MAINTAINING THE BEST EYE CARE HEALTH IS DR. VAN NORMAN’S AND DR. BOREL’S NUMBER ONE PRIORITY WITH ALL OF THEIR PATIENTS.
+COLLECTIVELY, THEY HAVE OVER 27 YEARS OF EXPERIENCE.

 Patients with this condition often experience irritating symptoms and which may result in more serious damage to the vision if the condition is left untreated.